Unsupervised Hierarchical Skill Discovery: Experiments and Domains

 \subsection{Minecraft Environment}

 To evaluate HiSD in a highly realistic and challenging setting, we turn to the full, unmodified version of Minecraft \cite{minerl, open_ai_vpt}, which presents a partially observable, long-horizon environment with complex low-level controls.
-Unlike prior work that uses simplified versions of Minecraft where crafting is treated as a discrete \cite{previous_minecraft}, we use the native game interface without changes.
+Unlike prior work that uses simplified versions of Minecraft where crafting is treated as a discrete action \cite{previous_minecraft}, we use the native game interface without changes.
 This requires the agent to interact via raw keyboard and mouse inputs.
 The agents operate using only raw pixel observations of size $640 \times 360$ and issue low-level control actions.
-Rather than relying on human expert data, we collect successful trajectories using OpenAI’s pre-trained VPT models \cite{open_ai_vpt}.
-We generate 500 episodes where the agent collects 2 ``stone blocks''.
+Rather than relying on human expert data, we collect successful trajectories using OpenAI’s pre-trained VPT (Video PreTraining) models \cite{open_ai_vpt}.
+We generate 500 episodes where the agent collects two stone blocks.
 Unlike the A* planner in Craftax, the VPT policy is not optimal; the resulting demonstrations are noisy and exhibit human-like sub-optimality, including redundant actions and wandering.
 This provides a test of HiSD's ability to extract structure from imperfect data in partially observable domains.

 We construct our dataset by halting the agent once it has collected two blocks of stone.
 Ground truth annotations are extracted algorithmically by cross-referencing inventory deltas with interaction logs (such as block interaction and destruction events) to map frames to specific skills.
 Visual features are extracted from first-person observations using MineCLIP \cite{minedojo}, which produces 512-dimensional CLIP-like embeddings.
-From this data, we curate two skill-labelled datasets: (1) an \textit{all-skills} dataset containing 44 skills, and (2) a \textit{mapped} dataset with 14 high-level categories grouping semantically similar skills.
-For a visual example, as well as implementation details regarding the skills and ground-truth, refer to Appendix~\ref{app:minecraft_details}.
+From this data, we curate two skill-labelled datasets: (1) an \textit{All} dataset containing 44 skills, and (2) a \textit{Mapped} dataset with 14 high-level categories grouping semantically similar skills.
+For a visual example, refer to Appendix~\ref{app:env_details_and_visuals}; for implementation details regarding the skills and ground truth, refer to Appendix~\ref{app:minecraft_details}.